robincornett/display-featured-image-genesis/readme.txt

 == Frequently Asked Questions ==

+= Where do I set a Default Featured Image? =

+Display Featured Image for Genesis has its own settings page, under the main Genesis Settings menu.

 = How do I stop the featured image action from showing on my custom post types? =

 You'll want to add a filter to your theme (functions.php file).
 Here's an example: